 - Medication — in severe cases a GP may recommend anti-depressants for short-term use

 With treatment and support it is possible to manage SAD effectively.

 Seasonal Affective Disorder Topics

 The seasonal affective disorder topics we produce resources for include:

 - Therapies for seasonal affective disorder

 - How to manage seasonal affective disorder

-We publish seasonal affective disorder resources that support schools by providing help and information in an educational format.
+We publish digital seasonal affective disorder resources that support schools by providing help and information in an educational format.
 Our resource packs cover the details in a delicate way that informs as well as educates.

-For Seasonal affective disorder resources for teachers, please view our seasonal affective disorder resource packs that cover a variety of issues as well as our lesson plans on seasonal affective disorder.
+For seasonal affective disorder resources for teachers, please view our seasonal affective disorder resource packs that cover a variety of issues as well as our lesson plans on seasonal affective disorder.

 Teaching students about seasonal affective disorder can be a difficult task.
 Our aim is to produce resource packs that deal with the issues in a way that respects the privacy of anyone going through these issues.